elenasacristan/treebooks/README.md

 8. Then we will push the changes to GitHub

-9. In Heroku in the deploy section, we will connect to our Github repository and deploy branch.
+9. In Heroku in the deploy section, we will connect to our Github repository and deploy the branch.

 10. After checking that everything is working correctly we can 'Enable Automatic Deploys and that way when we push code to GitHub it will automatically deploy the project in Heroku

 ### My repository

 https://github.com/elenasacristan/treebooks

 ### My deployed app